Premium Intraocular Lens

 What is an intraocular lens?

-An intraocular lens is an artificial lens, which is implanted into the eye to replace the eye’s natural lens that has lost the ability to focus light.
+An intraocular lens is an artificial lens, which is implanted into the eye to add to or replace the eye’s natural lens that does not have or has lost the ability to focus light.

 How are intraocular lenses made?

-In order to select your intraocular lens, your doctor needs to make precise eye measurements of eye length, corneal curvature and the estimated position of the lens after surgery.
+In order to select your intraocular lens, Dr Chiu and her staff needs to make precise eye measurements of eye length, corneal curvature and the estimated position of the lens after surgery.
 These measurements are used to create lens that fit perfectly to your individual eye topography and provide the best power to help you see clearly.

 For more detailed analysis of corneal curvature, including the anterior and posterior surfaces, topography and tomography imaging systems create three-dimensional colour-coded maps of the cornea.
 To determine suitability for certain types of lenses, especially Multifocal Intraocular lenses, the alignment of the visual axis with the centre of the eye and pupil can provide specialised information.
 Dr Chiu routinely utilises these adjunctive techniques to achieve the best possible outcomes.